-In this presentation I am going to discuss the role of scientists in our society particularly in relation to the power that they wield.
+Now with respect to the last point, we can also say the same about scientists.
+Accordingly, in this blog I shall discuss the role of scientists in our society, particularly in relation to the power that they wield.
 I shall also say something about science and religion.
-But before I go further, let me give due acknowledgement to the fact that it is a simplification to think of scientists as some homogenous subsection of the population and to have debates about scientists telling us this or scientists not believing that, or conspiracy theories based on what the scientists are not telling us, and so on.
+But before I go further, let me give due acknowledgement to the fact that it is a simplification to think of scientists as some homogenous subsection of the population and to have debates about scientists telling us this or scientists not believing that, or conspiracy theories about what scientists are not telling us, and so on.
 I really would prefer to talk about scholarship and learning in general and not just science, and this includes history, political studies, biography and so on.
-And I also include anyone who is engaged in a professional activity that is informed by scientific methods of enquiry.
+And I would also include anyone who is engaged in a professional activity that is informed by rational and scientific methods of enquiry.

 Every year, during a week in March, the two universities in Sheffield, under the auspices of the British Association for Science, organise Science Week.
 Lecturers at the universities make themselves available to give talks at local schools on some aspect of their scientific work.
-My colleague Tony Youens and I always offer to talk on Science and the Paranormal and always manage two or three bookings.
-I should say that nowadays I am only an honorary lecturer at the University and Tony is a guest lecturer for Science Week.
+Until recently, I always offered to talk on Science and the Paranormal and always managed two or three bookings.
+I should say that nowadays I am only an honorary lecturer at Sheffield University.

 When human beings first looked up at the sky on a dark clear night they would have seen, of course, thousands of points of light, most of which we now call stars.
 They would have wondered what these points of light were, and one of the things they would immediately observe is that they vary in brightness from very bright to vary faint.
 They would have been curious about this and would have asked why this was so.
 They would want to explain what they observed.
 (This story of the Creation of Science, like other Creation stories, is not to be taken literally.)